 Napoleon House - For Po' Boys, Jambalaya & Bourbon Cocktails (and this is just lunch)

 Brennan's - Creator of Banana's Foster

-Amelie - sit in the courtyard.
-Try a Sazerac cocktail, which legend has it was the very first cocktail ever
+Amelie - Try a Sazerac cocktail, which legend has it was the very first cocktail ever

 Sylvain's - sublime, even sober

 Ruby Slipper - Out of this world breakfasts

 Cafe du Monde - Beignets are no better than anywhere else, but it's part of the experience.

 Port of Call - Big drinks, tasty burgers.